All Products

 6. In the Configuration Review step, confirm the configurations and click Submit.

-2. View the configuration file of the NGINX service.
+2. View the Nginx service configuration file.

 Note